Huskberry/AxialFluxMotor/Readme.md

  - [ ] Figure out how to scale the overall diameter of the machine for different applications, voltage, amperage, torque and power numbers.

 ```
-Some of the items like inductance and phase resistance are purely to have this project well documented.
+Some of the items like inductance and phase resistance are
-I still don't know what these are and how they affect the working and choice of material for the motor
+purely to have this project well documented.
+I still don't
+know what these are and how they affect the working and
+choice of material, wire gauge etc for the motor.
 ```

 ## Some considerations